-FLACS I will strive to maintain consistency in its data collection and reporting in the upcoming charter terms.
-FLACS I will continue to administer the NWEA MAP Growth three times a year; this assessment can be given regardless of possible future changes to the modality of instruction.
-FLACS I will continue to administer this exam even after the NYSTP restarts.
-FLACS demonstrated success in administering these exams to students who were fully remote, and anticipates that even if some students remain fully remote, it can either have students test in person or refine the protocols in place to successfully test students from a remote location.
+FLACS II will strive to maintain consistency in its data collection and reporting in the upcoming charter terms.
+FLACS II will continue to administer the NWEA MAP Growth three times a year; this assessment can be given regardless of possible future changes to the modality of instruction.
+FLACS II will continue to administer this exam even after the NYSTP restarts next spring to monitor student growth over time.
+FLACS II demonstrated success in administering these exams to students who were fully remote, and anticipates that even if some students remain fully remote, it can either have students test in person or refine the protocols in place to successfully test students from a remote location.

 The data that have been discussed in this report highlight some "missed learning" from the 2020-2021 school year.
-While students made growth, it was not as much growth as would have been made in a typical pre-pandemic year.
 As such, the school and the network as a whole have put into place an action plan to address this "missed learning" in the 2021-22 school year.

-FLACS I believes it is critical that students continue to be exposed to grade level tier 1 instruction during whole group instruction, even if they are currently performing below level.
-Teachers will scaffold instruction to help students access this grade level instruction in literacy.
-Coaches and administrators will be working with teachers to strengthen the ways in which teachers scaffold these experiences.
+FLACS II believes it is critical that students continue to be exposed to grade level tier 1 instruction during whole group instruction, even if they are currently performing below level.
+Teachers will scaffold instruction to help students access this grade level instruction in English language arts.
+Coaches and administrators will work with teachers to strengthen the ways in which teachers scaffold these experiences.
 The core curriculum maps have undergone a refresh, to replace texts with more culturally relevant and engaging content, while not sacrificing rigor.
 This curriculum was successful in prior brick and mortar years.
 Teacher teams will spend time unpacking the standards to understand what previous learning students needed to access the current grade level standards.

 Since the emphasis is on accelerating learning beyond what was typically achieved in the past, the schedule will have plentiful time for small group instruction and differentiation of learning experiences.
-While this is not a new structure at FLACS I, renewed focus will be made on maximizing the impact of this time and leveraging technology that was used during the fully remote period.
+While this is not a new structure at FLACS II, renewed focus will be made on maximizing the impact of this time and leveraging technology that was used during the fully remote period.
 While teachers plan for small group instruction for students that meets their needs as determined by the NWEA MAP Growth, the Fountas and Pinnell assessment, and ongoing assessment in the classroom.
-How this work is structured is not determined by the network level, but at the school level.
+How this work is structured will be varied in each classroom.
 This is to ensure that the interventions match the needs of the learners in the classrooms.
 Planned interventions include, but are not limited to: guided reading groups with leveled texts using strategies from Jennifer Serravallo's The Reading Strategies Book, strategy groups that pre-teach or reteach content, phonics intervention groups using materials from Open Court Phonics, use of the Leveled Literacy Intervention Kit, and use of materials from Preventing Academic Failure.